Václav Havel died at the age of 75 on Dec. 18, 2011, after a period of illness.

 The author of several anti-communist, absurdist plays (which landed him in jail several times) and a series of moving essays on the moral corruption of communism, Havel captured the support of the students leading the Velvet Revolution and went on to head the country.
-He quickly assumed the leadership of the anti-communist opposition, and was a crucial force in negotiating the agreement that eventually led the communists to peacefully relinquish power after 40 years of authoritarian rule.
+He quickly assumed the leadership of the anti-communist opposition.
+He was a crucial force in negotiating the agreement that eventually led the communists to relinquish power after 40 years of authoritarian rule peacefully.

 Havel’s rapid ascent from a lowly dissident to the Czech chief executive—in a matter of weeks—proves the weight of his writings.
 In essays like “The Power of the Powerless”, Havel spoke of the power of ordinary citizens to internally and peacefully resist the communist authorities.
 His voice, it’s safe to say, became the country’s conscience.